JordiCarreraVentura/midir/README.md

 6. `root_suffix(suffix: str) -> None:` Similar to `root_levels`, but instead of moving up a certain number of directories, it continues to move up until it finds a directory whose name ends with the provided suffix and adds that directory to sys.path.

+7. `lsdir(path: str) -> List[str]:` This function retrieves a sorted list of file and/or folder names from a specified directory path.
+Whether it returns file or folder names depends on the parameters set.
+It returns the full path of these files/folders if requested.
+Custom filter conditions can be applied.
+Raises errors if path isn't found or if no output requirements are specified.
+A warning is given if both file and folder parameters are set to true while a custom filter function is also specified.

 ## Exceptions

 1. `FolderNotFoundError:` Custom exception raised when no folder matching the required conditions (in `root_suffix`) is found in the directory hierarchy.